-Before you conduct an A/B test, you’ll need to figure out if your website gets enough traffic to generate statistically significant results.
-If your sample size is too small, you won’t be able to learn anything from your results since they won’t accurately reflect how a larger population is using your site.
+Before you conduct any CRO test, you’ll need to figure out if your website gets enough traffic to generate results with statistical significance.
+If your sample size is too small, you won’t be able to learn anything from your results, since they won’t accurately reflect how a larger population is using your site.

 If you want to calculate how large of a sample size you’ll need to conduct an A/B test, you just need to drop your current conversion rate for the web page you’d like to test into this calculator.